Skip to main content

 Using SPF with forwarding

 If your MTA is placed behind some trusted forwarder you can still check SPF policies for the originating domains and IP addresses.
-Please consider checking the external relay documentation.
-There is a legacy option external_relay in SPF plugin itself but it is kept for compatibility and should not be used nowadays.
+The recommended approach is to use the dedicated external relay module, which provides richer functionality.
+Alternatively, the external_relay option in the SPF plugin itself is fully functional: configure it as a list of trusted relay IPs and the SPF check will use the preceding hop's IP from the received headers instead of the connection IP.